National Express West Midlands: Alternative fuels

 Alternatively fuelled buses were first introduced to the Travel West Midlands fleet in 1997, with 14 Alexander Ultra bodied Volvo B10Ls fuelled by compressed natural gas being launched on route 529, serving Walsall and Wolverhampton via Willenhall.
 These Ultras were supplied as part of a partnership supported by the Energy Saving Trust between TWM, Volvo Bus and British Gas, the latter of whom constructed CNG refuelling points at Walsall garage for the buses.

 In February 2020, National Express announced its intention to operate a completely zero-emission bus fleet by 2030, pledging it would not buy another diesel-powered bus and only purchase zero-emissions vehicles for its West Midlands, Coventry and Dundee operations from 2020 onwards.
 The company's first nine BYD Alexander Dennis Enviro400EV battery electric buses began operation on 5 July 2020, with 20 hydrogen fuel cell-powered Wright StreetDeck Hydroliner buses following in late 2021.
 By 2024, over 200 BYD Enviro400EVs had been ordered for delivery to National Express West Midlands.

 Further hydrogen-powered buses are set to enter the NXWM fleet following funding from the Department for Transport.
-A total of 124 hydrogen buses are due to enter service by 2024, which will give Birmingham the largest hydrogen bus fleet in Europe.
+A total of 124 hydrogen buses were due to enter service by 2024, which would have given Birmingham the largest hydrogen bus fleet in Europe.
+However due to a number of factors including fuel supply issues, as of January 2026 only the initial 20 have been delivered.